Facebook Lookalike Audiences aren’t new. But an update was just made that could make them more effective — or at least much easier to use.

 Long-term, Lookalike Audiences are good for top-of-the-funnel actions (reading helpful blog posts or watching videos), and you can then build Custom Audiences based on these engagements (that you, of course, can use for promoting opt-ins and products).

 Since I recently started a track for entrepreneurs, I’ve had to start experimenting with Lookalike Audiences again.
 While I have a large built-in audience, I don’t know how many of them are entrepreneurs.
-So I am experimenting with Lookalike Audiences and interests to drive traffic while I build my Website Custom Audiences of traffic on blog posts that I wrote for entrepreneurs.
+So I am experimenting with Lookalike Audiences and interests to drive traffic while I build my A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. of traffic on blog posts that I wrote for entrepreneurs.

 Have you started experimenting with this yet?
 What do you think?